 RTA conducted its quarterly Employee of the Quarter barbecue lunch on January 24th, and the winner (mechanic Fred Carlberg) will join us at our March 5, 2014 Board meeting.
 Fred joined RTA soon after we took the service in-house in August 2009.
 While he performs a wide array of vehicle preventive maintenance and repair tasks, he specializes in electronic diagnosis and troubleshooting.
-That is particularly important, since our newer vehicles are increasingly more complex in comparison to only a few years ago.
-Please join me in thanking Fred for his great work keeping the buses operating in a safe and reliable condition, and for being such a great team member.
+That is particularly important, since our newer vehicles are increasingly more complex in comparison to buses manufactured only a few years ago.
+Please join me in thanking

+Fred for his great work keeping the buses operating in a safe and reliable condition, and for being such a great team member.
 Our next Employee of the Quarter celebration is scheduled for April 18, 2014.

-Although RTA began with new Bus Operator training class of five candidates on January 6th, three trainees completed the training session and began revenue service in late February.
-Please join me in welcoming Erin, David and Ryan to the RTA Team.
+Although RTA began with new Bus Operator training class of five candidates on January 6th, four trainees remain.
+Based on our standard six-week training period, it is expected these new Bus Operators will be ready for revenue service prior to the March 5th Board meeting.
+Please join me in welcoming Erin, Teena, David and Ryan to the RTA Team.

 RTA continues to work with SLOCOG and the Cities of Atascadero and Paso Robles to implement the consolidation elements detailed in the two separate jurisdiction agreements.
 The City of Atascadero ratified their agreement on January 14th and the City of Paso Robles ratified their agreement on January 21st.
-Staff has met with most of the current First Transit employees that operate the Paso Express and Atascadero El Camino Shuttle programs, and began the formal application process in the last week of February.
+Staff has met with most of the current First Transit employees that operate the Paso Express and Atascadero El Camino Shuttle programs, and will begin the formal application process in the last week of February.
 It is anticipated that training will begin in the latter part of March in order to meet the June 1st consolidation implementation date.
-The consolidation will result in up to seven new Bus Operator positions, two new Operations Supervisor positions, and a Special Projects Coordinator - all of which will be fully-funded and accounted for in a separate North County budget.
-Further updates are provided under Agenda Item A-2.
+The consolidation will result in up to nine new Bus Operator positions, two new Operations Supervisor positions, and a Special Projects Coordinator - all of which will be fully-funded and accounted for in a separate North County budget.
+Further updates are provided under Agenda Item B-3.

 The Regional Transportation Advisory Committee met on January 15th.
 RTAC expressed support for RTA's suggested North County service planning milestones, as well as for the results from the RTA Customer Perception Survey as it relates to potential new performance standards in RTA's Strategic Business Plan.
-These issues are discussed in more detail in Agenda Items A-2 and C-1, respectively.
+These issues are discussed in more detail in Agenda Items B-3 and C-2, respectively.
 It should be noted that Michael Seden-Hansen was elected as the new RTAC Chairman, and Eric Greening was elected as the new Vice-Chairman.